 Applications are invited for the following positions at the Centre for Family and Population Research, Faculty of Arts and Social Sciences, National University of Singapore.

 If you are an NUS faculty member or PhD student who is working on family and population issues and would want to be associated with CFPR, please send an email to email@example.com with your updated CV to apply.

 CFPR is dedicated to the scientific advancement of research and training to understand the trends, determinants, and consequences of family and population changes, particularly in Asia.
 CFPR’s works revolve around these major themes: fertility and marriage, family policies; aging and health; children and youth development; intergenerational relations and transfers; changing family living arrangements and family values in Asia; migration and integration; human capital and labor market; and, gender relations.
 Our research adopts a multi-disciplinary, life course, and international comparative approach.
-Currently, CFPR has a strong team of more than twenty faculty research associates and affiliates from various disciplines who are working on the Centre’s various research themes.
+Currently, CFPR has a strong team of research staff and associates from various disciplines who are working on the Centre’s various research themes.

-Interns will also be asked to provide assistance in organizing events that involves setting-up the venue, sending out invitations, coordinating with caterers, and other logistical preparations.
+Interns will also be ask to provide assistance in organizing centre's event/s that involves setting-up venue, sending out invitations, coordinating with caterers, and other logistical preparations.

 Rendering administrative support for the daily operations of the Centre will also be required.

-Qualified applicants should have a demonstrated interest in social science research, preferably in family and population studies.
+Interested applicants should have a demonstrated interest in social science research, preferably in family and population studies.
 Excellent written and oral communication skills in English is required.
 Skills in MS Office is necessary while familiarity with statistical, design and editing software will be helpful.
 Experience in event organizing is also an advantage.
-More importantly, we welcome students who have the willingness to learn, demonstrate initiative at work, and know how to work in a team but can also work independently when necessary.
+More importantly, we welcome students who have the willingness to learn, demonstrate initiative at work, is a team player but can also work independently when necessary.